The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 **React** is a JavaScript library for building user-interfaces (UI).
 Similar to the DOM API (`document.createElement()`), it lets us programmatically create and update HTML in a JavaScript file — but with two key advantages: JSX and components.

+Keep in mind that React is just a "wrapper" built on top of the DOM API.
+The result is a better experience for the developer and, in some cases, a more optimized experience for the user.
+But everything that we do in React can be implemented, with much more effort, with Vanilla JavaScript.

 ### JSX

 **JSX** is an extension of JavaScript that lets us write HTML-like syntax inside of functions.

-JSX allows us to create user interfaces **declaratively** (we describe the resulting HTML structure that we want to produce):
+JSX allows developers to create user interfaces **declaratively** (we describe the resulting HTML structure that we want to produce):

 ```jsx
 // React — declarative, readable